The large structures of Grothendieck founded on finite order arithmetic: Category theory in MTT

 Section~\ref {SS:Presheaves} proved the category of presheaves on a small category \smcat{C} is locally small.
 Call that category of presheaves \smcat{\widehat{C}}.
 It is indicated by a 5-tuple of classes:

-All these formulas are set theoretic as in MC\@.
+All these formulas are set theoretic.
 Here $\smcat{C}$ abbreviates a 5-tuple $\langle C_0,C_1,d_0,d_1,m\rangle$ of free variables of set type and conditions saying they form a small category, so the abstract indicates a variable presheaf category \smcat{\widehat{C}} depending on \smcat{C}.
 We can also abstract over all these variables at once to form

 indicating the class of all pairs of a small category \smcat{C} and its presheaf category \smcat{\widehat{C}}.